Pool of Siloam and Lyrebird Dell Circuit Walk

 Pool of Siloam waterfall

-Steps in front of Pool of Siloam
+Steps in front of the pool

-Steps in front of Pool of Siloam
+Steps in front of the pool

 Lyrebird Dell